 Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 It’s a battle of the old vs. the new.
 The Diva Cup has been around for years, and years and it’s the most popular menstrual cup brand in the world.
-If there’s only one period cup on the shelves at your local stores, it’ll be the Diva Cup.
+If there’s only one period cup on the shelves at your local stores, it’ll be this one.

 The Diva Cup is the one to which all others are compared.
 It’s also the period cup that many people start with, and then end up sticking with for the rest of their lives.

 The Super Jennie menstrual cup has only been around for a few years, but it’s quickly becoming a popular option.
-In particular, people love how soft the Super Jennie.
+In particular, people love how soft it is.
 And, the large size makes a nice option for people with a very heavy period due to the high capacity.

-Keep on reading for the Super Jennie Cup vs. Diva Cup head to head comparison.
+Keep on reading for our head to head comparison.
 We’ll help you decide which cup is right for your body type, and budget.

 Super Jennie Menstrual Cup Introduction